IskraCodes/MixingSRVC/README.md

 ```

 The portal will be available at `http://localhost:3000`.
 Customize the port with the `PORT` environment variable if needed.
+If embedding the portal from another domain, adjust the CORS origin in `server.js`.

 ## Deployment Instructions